Paxos Standard (PAX) Price Reaches $1.00 on Exchanges

 Paxos Standard Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Paxos Standard directly using U.S. dollars.
-Investors seeking to acquire Paxos Standard should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Paxos Standard using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Paxos Standard directly using U.S. dollars.
+Investors seeking to acquire Paxos Standard should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Paxos Standard using one of the exchanges listed above.

 Receive News & Updates for Paxos Standard Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Paxos Standard and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.